nirmata/ecs-resource-check-demo/nirmata-cloud-controller/README.md

 }
 ```

-As expected, the request is allowed by the cloud admission controller because the `group` tag is present.
+As expected, the request is allowed by the cloud admission controller because the `group` tag is present and `containerInsights` have been enabled.

 11. Delete the cluster:
 ```bash